virgili0/Virgilio/README.md

 Once you're familiar with Python, take a look at [Numpy](https://docs.scipy.org/doc/numpy-1.13.0/user/whatisnumpy.html), an important module for math operations, that allows you to import in Python the [Tensor](https://www.kdnuggets.com/2018/05/wtf-tensor.html) data type, which is the most used in ML (especially when dealing with Neural Nets).
 [It's not a matrix!](https://medium.com/@quantumsteinke/whats-the-difference-between-a-matrix-and-a-tensor-4505fbdc576c) This is an awesome [Numpy Tutorial](http://cs231n.github.io/python-numpy-tutorial/).

+I also recommend you to install [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows), a complete IDE for Python development, and [set a new Python virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) for our experiments.

 ### The math you need
 Who tells that the math behind Machine Learning is hard... it's not so wrong!
 But you have to consider that every time you're going to use it, it will be handled by the machine for you!
 So, the important is to grasp the main concepts and recognize limits and applications of those.
 No one is going to ask you to calculate a gradient by hand!
 So, if you are not familiar with these concepts, check them, because they are the reason behind everything.